-Keep reading for the recipe for Gnocchi with Veal, Pork & Rosemary Ragù, and get a recipe for Gnocchi with Beef Basil Ragù here!
+Keep reading to get the recipe for Gnocchi with Beef Basil Ragù!

-Now we’re going to take an extra step to add even more flavor to the gnocchi: in a large frying pan over medium-high heat, melt 1 tablespoon butter, add a tablespoon of fresh rosemary and sauté until fragrant (this releases the oils inside the herb).
-Now add the gnocchi and arrange in a single layer, tossing to coat with the butter/herb mixture.
-Sauté and flip until they turn golden brown.
+Now we’re going to take an extra step to add even more flavor to the gnocchi: In a medium frying pan over medium-high heat, add a teaspoon of olive oil and a teaspoon of dried thyme.
+Sauté for a minute and then add the gnocchi, tossing to coat with the oil/herb mixture.
+Sauté and flip until the gnocchi turn golden brown.

-To plate, add 1 cup gnocchi to a bowl and then spoon a cup or so of the sauce on top.
-Garnish with a sprig of rosemary and serve with Parmesan cheese.
+To plate, add about 1 cup of gnocchi to a bowl and then spoon a cup or so of the sauce on top.
+Garnish with a spring of basil and serve with Parmesan cheese.